HackCommander/hackcommander.github.io/_posts/2024-04-08-vulnyx-diff3r3nts3c.md

 ![](/assets/images/2024-04-08-vulnyx-diff3r3nts3c/command-injection.png)

 The presence of this vulnerability does not affect the difficulty of the machine as this method is more difficult to find and exploit than arbitrary file uploading.
-This is why the machine remains easy.
+This is why the machine remains low.

 <div id='section-id-3'/>
 ## 3. Privilege escalation